ghartsel/RapidMarkup/README.md

 If you are using a docs-as-code documentation methodology where your documentation source is version controlled like the software source, you can store, access and manage the LibreOffice .fodt-formatted files directly in the repository in the same way as any other ASCII source.

-The current version of docxform supports styles defined as Custom Styles.
+The current version of docxform supports styles defined as LibreOffice **Custom Styles**.
 These styles support technical software documentation semantic elements.

 ## TODO: